VoiD-ev/moonlight-downloader-documentation/README.md

 <br />

 > [!NOTE]
-> The processing and streaming the actual media from the server was seperated into two different steps, in order to support downloading playlists or posts with multiple videos/images.
+> The processing and streaming the actual media from the server was seperated into two different steps, in order for the API to support downloading playlists or posts with multiple videos/images.

 <br />